StrangeBeeCorp/docs/docs/thehive/setup/configuration/ssl.md

       }
     ```

+&nbsp;

-#### Client certificates
+#### Client Certificates

-`keyManager` indicates which certificate HTTP client can use to authenticate itself on remote host (when certificate based authentication is used)
+The `keyManager` parameter specifies which certificate the HTTP client can use for authentication on remote hosts when certificate-based authentication is required.

 !!!
 Example ""